EQt/treelas/graphidx/docs/src/julia/idx.md

 ```@docs
 GraphIdx.Tree.ChildrenIndex
 ```
-Once, memory has been allocated we can re-use it to store different tree (of same size!) in it
+Once, memory has been allocated we can re-use it to store different tree (of same size!) in it.
 ```@docs
 GraphIdx.Tree.reset!(::GraphIdx.Tree.ChildrenIndex, ::Vector{Int})
 ```